 Money Back Guarantee

-Send an e-mail to us at email@example.com if for any reason, you are unsatisfied with your purchase.
+Send an email to us if for any reason, you are unsatisfied with your purchase.
 We will refund the full purchase price.

 Quick and Dirty Payroll for One-person S Corps: Like the process for starting your own s-corp, single-owner payroll may not be too difficult to do yourself.